jirkamarsik/jirkamarsik.ruhoh.com/posts/the-working-hipster-s-clojure.md

 One way to do this would be to have a place in your program where you manually call all the rules you have defined one by one, but then you have to update this list of calls everytime you rename/add/remove a rule.
-Another way could be to create a big data structure and store all the rules inside of it as anonymous functions.
+Another way would be to create a big data structure and store all the rules inside of it as anonymous functions.
 Depending on your language, this is probably not the most convenient way to write and test functions.
 In Clojure, you can have the comfort of defining the